What does NDIS stand for?

 Mobo Group does not supply or provide equipment.
 The NDIS provides funding for equipment to be purchased by NDIS participants for use in their home, workplace and outside community.
 Be sure to discuss your need for equipment in your NDIS planning meeting if you require equipment due to your disability.

 Example: Daniel is a supported employee and has trouble sitting for long periods of time due to his disability.
 Daniel discusses this in his NDIS planning meeting and explains he would like a standing desk at his workplace to increase his ability to complete his work.
 When Daniel receives his NDIS Plan, the NDIS pays an Occupational Therapist (OT) to complete an assessment for Daniel.
-The OT sends a quote for a standing desk to the NDIA, which is approved and Daniel receives funding to pay for a standing
+The OT sends a quote for a standing desk to the NDIA, which is approved and Daniel receives funding to pay for a standing desk in his workplace.

 I have received a phone call from Australian Healthcare Associates asking me to complete a survey about the NDIS.
 Is this a scam?